jackcao247/MindfulWalk/README.md

 # Mindful Walk

-Currently only Temple University area with integration of Philadelphia street lights data
+Currently supporting Temple University area on map with integration of Philadelphia street lights data

 ## How to run